klauseduard/under-over-models/chapters/02-software-time-estimation.md

 Most existing estimation frameworks lack mechanisms to incorporate these AI-specific uncertainties.
 Organizations attempting to maintain traditional estimation approaches in AI-augmented environments may therefore experience a decline in estimation accuracy until new models that explicitly account for AI impact factors can be developed and calibrated.
 This represents a classic model adaptation challenge, where the data distribution has fundamentally shifted, requiring a corresponding shift in modeling approach.

+> **Note on Rapid Evolution:** Given the accelerating pace of AI tool development and adoption, the estimation challenges described in this section should be considered a snapshot of current understanding rather than definitive guidance.
+We should anticipate the need for periodic reassessment of the estimation approaches as AI capabilities, organizational adoption patterns, and data on AI-assisted productivity continue to evolve.

 ## 2.3 Evidence for Underfitting in Classical Models

 Classical software estimation models often exhibit a tendency towards underfitting by failing to fully capture the unique complexities and variability inherent in software projects.
 Many hidden complexities are frequently overlooked during the initial estimation phase, leading to an oversimplified view of the project lifecycle, including: